jtang6031/siads-699-sentiment-analysis-sp500/README.md

 - **News sentiment did not improve next-session direction forecasts.** Across 11,022 later-date sector comparisons from 2022 through 2025, the market-only model and every news-based version scored near 0.50 AUC, which is chance-level ranking.
+- **News tone had a small relationship with prices in the session around its arrival.** Across 2015–2025, RavenPack and FinBERT tone had same-session correlations of 0.078 and 0.068 with an equal-weight nine-sector ETF composite.
+In the following session, the correlations were only 0.008 and −0.006.
+This is consistent with news being reflected quickly, but market recaps and shared events are also possible explanations.
+Daily data cannot show a reaction within seconds or prove that news caused the move.
 - **Lagged volatility was associated with full-session move size in an open-time test.** Volatility alone reached 0.5521 AUC.
 In a separate setup, adding current news volume to a 0.5507 baseline of lagged volatility plus trailing news flow raised AUC to 0.5604, a gain of +0.0097.
 The